 Since COVID, two of our top five most popular articles at The Recruiting Code are now related to Junior Colleges.
 Have you noticed a difference in your recruiting at Motlow State?

 With the restrictions placed on everyone since the pandemic started, I think we all saw a difference.
-Most athletes started to be open to the idea of different levels, or at least open to hearing about opportunities at all levels.
-I have had numerous conversations with players this year that ended up committing to prestigious programs, about the benefits of the Junior College route.
-Especially early into the pandemic, we did see a noticeable difference in just how many players were open to all levels and sizes of schools.
-I have also had many players who ended up signing elsewhere, recommend us to their teammates.
+Most athletes started to be open to the idea of different levels.
+Or at least open to hearing about opportunities at all levels.
+I’ve had numerous conversations with players this year who ended up committing to prestigious programs, about the benefits of the Junior College route.
+Early in the pandemic, we did see a noticeable difference in how many players were open to all levels and sizes of schools.
+I’ve also had many players who ended up signing elsewhere, recommend us to their teammates.
 We have talked with more club coaches who are trying to give their players options.
-The effect of the pandemic, recruitment-wise, is something that I feel will continue to have a trickle-down effect for the next few years!
+The effect of the pandemic, recruitment-wise, will continue to have a trickle-down effect for the next few years!

 Why do you think athletes should consider a Junior College?
 What are the benefits of a community college specifically?

 I may be slightly biased, but I believe there are many benefits to the Junior College route.
-Playing time is a big factor for a lot of players, they recognize that at other colleges their playing time may be limited due to several players being ahead of them in terms of experience.
-Most players at Junior Colleges are 18-20 so you are not competing with the 3rd or 4th (even 5th now!) returning players that have previously cemented their position in the team.
+Playing time is a big factor for many players.
+They recognize that at other colleges their playing time may be limited because several more experienced players are ahead of them.
+Most players at Junior Colleges are 18-20.
+So you are not competing with the 3rd or 4th (even 5th now!) returning players that have previously cemented their position in the team.
 Many freshmen get considerable playing time at the JUCO level which I believe is important for their development.

 Many of our players have had offers from elsewhere but chose to join us because of finances.
-A lot of Junior colleges can offer good scholarships and those particular players have received offers from 4-year schools that have been decidedly lower than ours.
+A lot of Junior colleges can offer good scholarships.
+Those particular players received offers from 4-year schools that have been decidedly lower than ours.

 The fact that players can complete their pre-requisites at Junior colleges often for a cheaper cost is a factor for some of our athletes too.

 Students often benefit from learning in smaller classes, with more individual attention.
 This has undoubtedly been a factor for some of our players.
-Not everyone is ready to step into a large school environment academically, the smaller class sizes allow our players to flourish and continue to maintain or raise their GPA which often results in a better scholarship at their next College.
+Not everyone is ready to step into a large school environment academically.
+The smaller class sizes allow our players to flourish and maintain, or raise, their GPA which often results in a better scholarship at their next college.

 What are some myths or misconceptions about junior colleges?

 The biggest misconception, I believe, is that the level of play at Junior College schools is sub-par.
 There are some phenomenal players at this level.
-Just this year we have had 3 players that had offers from D1 schools that chose to attend Motlow simply because it was a better fit.
+This year 3 players refused offers from D1 schools and chose to attend Motlow simply because it was a better fit.
 When colleges from different levels compete against each other it’s often the case that any level can beat another.
-It is definitely no coincidence that the national tournament at the Junior College level is always well attended by 4-year coaches as they know the players have proven themselves at a good level and our players are always highly sought after by 4-year college coaches.
+It’s no coincidence that the national tournament at the Junior College level is always well attended by 4-year coaches.
+Those coaches know the players have proven themselves at a good level.
+Four-year college coaches seek out our players.

 How does your school help players transition to a four-year college?
-When looking at a junior college, what are some questions student athletes should ask about the help they will receive to get into a four-year school and to continue playing?
+If an athlete is being recruited by a junior college, what questions should they ask about getting into a four-year school?

-We consider it a big part of our job to help our student-athletes find their next home, whether it be for soccer or otherwise and we take great pride when our players feel confident and happy with their next step!
-Our job is ultimately to prepare them for the next level, whether that be through soccer training, the classroom, how to communicate with peers, coaches, and teachers, or how to maintain a busy schedule and succeed!
+We consider it a big part of our job to help our student-athletes find their next home, whether it be for soccer or otherwise.
+We take great pride when our players feel confident and happy with their next step!
+Our job is ultimately to prepare them for the next level.
+That may be through soccer training, or how to communicate with peers and coaches.
+Or it may be in the classroom with teachers, or how to maintain a busy schedule and succeed!
 Quite often we are preparing them for the rest of their lives, not just their college career.
 This is a responsibility and a privilege that we take very seriously!

-Can you share a success story of athletes who came through your junior college program and then went on to a four-year school?
+Can you share a success story of an athlete who came through your program and went on to a four-year school?

-Since the beginning of the program, we have had numerous players that have played here and gone on to 4-year colleges.
+Since the beginning of the program, we have had numerous players compete here and go on to 4-year colleges.
 Success to us comes in many different forms.
-We have former players currently finishing their nursing or teaching degrees as well as some players who are still playing, a few who recently competed in the NAIA national tournament.
+We have former players currently finishing their nursing or teaching degrees as well as some players who are still playing, and a few who recently competed in the NAIA national tournament.

 We love to support our former players in whatever they go into.
-For instance, we have had pre-game meals from a former player who has gone on to establish her own meal-prep company.
-Another one of our former players creates all our social media graphics as she is studying graphic design, so we are more than happy to be one of her projects!
+For instance, we’ve had pre-game meals from a former player who established her own meal-prep company.
+Another one of our former players creates all our social media graphics as she is studying graphic design.
+We are more than happy to be one of her projects!

-At Motlow, we will support our players in any path that they choose.
-We will assist them in finding their next college and will continue to help in any way we can in their future!
+At Motlow, we’ll support our players in any path that they choose.
+We’ll help them find their next college and continue to help in any way we can in their future!

 Could you share, in whatever detail you are comfortable with, what the athletic scholarship breakdown looks like on your roster?
-How many players are typically on your roster and how does this affect how much each player receives?
+How many players are typically on your roster?
+How does this affect how much each player receives?

 We typically have between 18-22 players on our roster.
-The amount of scholarship given often varies, if we have athletes that live locally, at home, and aren’t responsible for any additional bills then their scholarships tend to be lower than someone who moves across the state, country, or world to play here!
-We always want to give players something, it may not be a lot, but it’s a commitment to them and to show them that they are wanted!
+The amount of scholarship given often varies.
+If we have athletes who live locally, at home, and aren’t responsible for any additional bills then their scholarships tend to be lower than someone who moves across the state, country, or world to play here!
+We always want to give players something.
+It may not be a lot, but it’s a commitment to them and shows them they are wanted!

 If the junior college is in a state that covers tuition (like Tennessee where you are), do you have athletic scholarships?
 Do they cover expenses beyond tuition?

-With the introduction of the TN promise scholarship, we do have a lot of players from TN who get free education, which is a huge bonus for them.
-I am still paying my student loans back so I know just how much of a nightmare that student debt can be.
+With the introduction of the TN Promise scholarship, we do have a lot of players from TN.
+They get a free education, which is a huge bonus for them.
+I’m still paying my student loans back.
+I know how much of a nightmare student debt can be.
 These players also are eligible for athletic scholarships and can use their scholarships for books or rent.
 With a good ACT score and a high GPA, some of our student-athletes have been awarded an additional $3-5,000 in scholarships once their tuition has been paid!

 Bonus Question: Is there anything important that you would like to share directly with high school athletes as they navigate the recruiting process?